bolazeal/shame-fire/README.md

     *   **Value:** *Paste your API key here*
 5. Save your changes.

-After adding all these variables, redeploy your application.
+After adding all these variables and setting `NEXT_PUBLIC_ENABLE_FIREBASE` to `true`, redeploy your application.
 It will now connect to your live Firebase backend and enable all AI features.